 The upper floor of the Wheatsheaf is a dedicated music venue with stage, bar, excellent sound system, and resident sound engineer Joal Shearing.
 This much loved pub has been a music venue since 2000 and the upper floor is a firm favourite with many bands.
-One of the good features of this venue is that if you arrive too early you can buy drinks downstairs and take them with you to the upstairs bar when the gig starts.
-The downstairs bar at the Wheatsheaf also hosts a number of gigs, usually free, featuring local bands, playing acoustic or electric sets, but this is a very small playing area, at one end of the pub, and a bit of a squeeze sometimes if the band is popular.
-Nevertheless, these downstairs gigs tend to be great social experiences and good opportunities for upcoming bands to get experience playing live and to meet people in the music scene.
+If you arrive too early for a gig, you can buy drinks downstairs and take them with you to the upstairs room when the gig starts.
+The venue also holds a number of free gigs in the downstairs bar.

 Location and Transport